librz/all-about-react/perf.md

 By default, everytime a component re-renders, all sub components under it will re-render even if its props haven't changed.

-So a general rule of sum is to scope state only to the component that absolutelu needs it.
+So a general rule of sum is to scope state only to the component that absolutely needs it.

-This problem is particularly common in context (since in the setup process of context, you'd wrap components with a context provider components).
+This problem is particularly common in context (since in context setup phrase, you'd wrap components with a context provider component).
 So don't over use context.

 To share state and only update components that uses the shared state, consider using publish-subscribe based state containers such as `zustand`.